MalasadaTech/decode-extension/roadmap.md

    - **Dependencies**: None.
    - **Effort**: High (create content scripts, update `manifest.json`, modify `background.js`).
    - **Timeline**: Weeks 4–5 (June 9–22, 2025).
-   - **Status**: Complete (May 18, 2025) - Implemented toast notifications with selectable text and close button that appear in the browser window.
+   - **Status**: Complete (May 19, 2025) - Implemented toast notifications with selectable text and close button that appear in the browser window.
+Added additional improvements including:
+     - Using `<pre>` elements to properly preserve whitespace and display newlines/tabs from decoded content
+     - Visual enhancements with subtle background and border highlight for better readability
+     - Dynamic width adjustment for longer messages
+     - Improved error messages with specific suggestions based on error type

 5. **Detect Encoding Type Automatically**
    - **Description**: Add "Auto Decode" and "Show All Decodings" to detect and display possible encodings.